What you NEED to know about Transformation!

 The simulation has already shown how it not only helps translate ITIL®4 theory into practice but can be used to gain buy-in and commitment for ITIL®4 from the DevOps and senior leadership communities, including business leaders!

 Here are some of the initial feedback and findings from some sessions so far.

 ITSM: the next generation – Part 1 | AXELOS Community This is part 1 of a 2 part blog on the Axelos website showing how the simulation was used at an industry event, and what the team learned.
 Part 2 showed some concrete practical takeaways.

 9 DevOps and ITIL Tips – “No shouting at each other (please)” – ITSM.tools – This blog shows how the simulation was used within a global organization with Business, Dev and Ops stakeholders to gain buy-in for ITIL®4.
 The team shared 9 concrete tips to take away and apply immediately!
 How many of these are you doing?
 Which ones should YOU start to immediately adopt and apply?

 What has the business got to do with ITIL 4? | AXELOS

 This blog on the Axelos website shows how the simulation was used to gain ‘C’ level BUSINESS director bus-in and commitment to ITIL®4 and shows some concrete actionable takeaways to ‘Co-Create value’.

-As digital transformation initiatives continue to unfold and IT becomes increasing mission critical the old paradigm! of IT as a Service provider must make way for IT as a strategic business partner.
+As digital transformation initiatives continue to unfold and IT becomes increasingly mission critical the old paradigm of IT as a Service provider must make way for IT as a strategic business partner.
 However this requires a shift in mindsets and behaviors from both business & IT.